 The National Catholic Education Association's ACRE (Assessment of Catechesis and Religious Education) is given to students in 5th, 8th and 11th grades.
 This test helps schools assess the faith knowledge and attitudes of students in an effort to improve curriculum and instruction.
 The test, which takes less than an hour and is administered in religion classes, helps schools assess the faith knowledge and attitudes of students in an effort to improve curriculum and instruction.
-The results will be provided to you and your student.
 Results are not used to evaluate (grade) students.